-This article has been written with the assumption that you have been built or have built a website with WordPress and now you would like to know how to install plugins.
+This article has been written with the assumption that you have built or have built a website with WordPress and now you would like to know how to install plugins.

 First of all do you know which plugin you require?
 If so have you checked to see if it has been tested with your version of WordPress or considered the user rating?
 These small precautions will ensure that your website runs as smoothly as possible.
 Whether or not you know which plugin you need just continue reading this article and you will learn some useful tips.

 So let’s start!

 First of all we need to make sure we are signed into our WordPress administrator Panel.
 If you do not know how to do this refer to this article “How to log into WordPress”.

 Select the “Plugins” tab on the left hand side menu which we have highlighted in red in the image below.